-- Identification of the contract(s) with a customer - Identification of the performance obligation(s) in the contract - Determination of the transaction price - Allocation of the transaction price to the performance obligations in the contract - · Recognition of revenue when, or as, we satisfy performance obligations

-The Company records revenue when, or as, performance obligations are satisfied by transferring control of a promised good or service to the customer, in an amount that reflects the consideration we expect to be entitled to in exchange for products and services.
+- Identification of the contract(s) with a customer - Identification of the performance obligation(s) in the contract - Determination of the transaction price - Allocation of the transaction price to the performance obligations in the contract - Recognition of revenue when, or as, we satisfy performance obligations service to the customer, in an amount that reflects the consideration we expect to be entitled to in exchange for products and services.
 The Company evaluates the transfer of control primarily from the customer's perspective where the customer has the ability to direct the use of and obtain substantially all of the remaining benefits from that good or service.
 The Company does not adjust the transaction price for taxes collected from customers, as those amounts are netted against amounts remitted to government authorities.